GeoMesa Development¶

 $ mvn scala:console -pl geomesa-accumulo/geomesa-accumulo-datastore

-The Scala console will start, and all of the project packages in geomesa-accumulo-datastore
+The Scala console will start, and all of the project packages in geomesa-accumulo-datastore will be loaded along

-with JavaConverters
+with JavaConverters.

 GeoMesa Project Structure¶